Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 N.C. parks and museums

 Some state parks have been closed.
-The list of closed state parks and state recreation areas, updated March 25, includes: Crowders Mountain, Fort Fisher, Fort Macon, Gorges, Hanging Rock, Lake James, Lake Waccamaw, Morrow Mountain, Mount Mitchell, Pilot Mountain, Raven Rock, South Mountains and Stone Mountain.
+The list of closed state parks and state recreation areas, updated March 28, includes: Carvers Creek, Cliffs of the Neuse, Crowders Mountain, Elk Knob, Eno River, Falls Lake, Fort Fisher, Fort Macon, Gorges, Grandfather Mountain, Hanging Rock, Lake James, Lake Waccamaw, Lumber River, Morrow Mountain, Mount Jefferson, Mount Mitchell, New River, Occoneechee Mountain, Pilot Mountain, Raven Rock, South Mountains, Stone Mountain and William B. Umstead.
 Chimney Rock at Chimney Rock State Park is closed, but other park attractions are open.
 Visitors should go to www.ncparks.gov or the park division's Facebook page to check the status of individual state parks.

 At state parks and recreation trails that remain open, visitors centers, offices, restrooms, bathhouses and all overnight accommodations, including cabins and campgrounds, are closed, and all public programs have been canceled.
 Park staff remain on duty.
 Recreation in groups is strongly discouraged.